NullKeeper-dev/osu-collector-dl/README.md

 > To stop the downloads, you can simply close the terminal window.
 This will terminate the program.
 Alternatively, you can try pressing CTRL+C on your keyboard, which will send a signal to the program to stop running.

-### I have tried following the FAQ above, but it didn't solve my problem.
-The problem I am experiencing is not listed in the FAQ.

-> If you are experiencing a problem that is not covered in the FAQ and you need assistance, it is welcome to open an issue on the [Issue Page](https://github.com/roogue/osu-collector-dl/issues) or [Bug Report Form](https://forms.gle/KoHtcmsj94ahKFJy6).
-After navigating to the issue page, click the green "New issue" button on the page and follow the instructions to describe your problem in as much detail as possible.
-This will allow the maintainers of the project to better understand and help troubleshoot the issue you are experiencing.

-## Feedback

-It would be nice to hear feedback from you!
-[Feedback Form](https://forms.gle/bCZ25JVdQSKvgbWD9)

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](https://choosealicense.com/licenses/mit/) file for details.